MartinStokroos/FFTA/README.md

 dft4.ino | DFT with 16bit DDS, 8bit LUT.
 Input data is of type *char* dft5.ino | DFT with 16bit DDS, 8bit LUT.
 ReX and ImX accumulators are reduced to type *int*.
 Input data is of type *char*.
  **Application** |
 spectrum.ino | Application example of DFT with 32 bit DDS, 10-bit LUT.
-Input data is from the ADC.
-Defaults: 64 points DFT, fs=8ksps, cosine windowing and log scale.
-SKETCH DOES NOT WORK WITH THE ARDUINO MONITOR.
-Use a VT100 compatible terminal emulator.
+Input data is from the ADC input A0.
+Apply AC voltage on 2.5V DC bias.<br />Defaults: 64 points DFT, fs=8ksps, Hanning windowing and log scale.
+SPECTRUM PLOTTING DOES NOT WORK IN THE ARDUINO MONITOR.
+Use a VT100 compatible terminal emulator like minicom or PuTTY.

 Example output for Udc = 2.5V + Uac 1V, f sinewave = 2kHz.
+(Spectrum is now greatly enhanced compared to picture below.)

 ![Spectrum](figures/spectrum.png  "Spectrum output")